 We begin with businesses that are interested in both extending ownership to all their workers and democratizing their decision-making process.
 Our team, working hand-in-hand with these businesses, help design loan projects that can be implemented in small, sometimes even weekly, increments.

-We couple this with a business curriculum built from the ground-up and tailored to even the most inexperienced of entrepreneurs.
+We couple this with a business curriculum that is carefully researched and built from the ground-up to be tailored to even the most inexperienced of entrepreneurs.
 After agreeing on a plan of action, we lend the capital necessary to turn good ideas into productive plans and successful companies.